 Serial monitoring capability enabling true recovery trajectory analysis and personalized return protocols

-The ExoTRAK platform transforms a simple blood draw into actionable neurological intelligence by monitoring post-injury molecular cascades to track recovery or disease progression, and is designed for real-world clinical environments.
+The ConcussionTRAK platform transforms a simple blood draw into actionable neurological intelligence by monitoring post-injury molecular cascades to track recovery or disease progression, and is designed for real-world clinical environments.

 A small, teaspoon-scale volume of blood can be collected either by standard venipuncture performed by trained phlebotomists or through self-collected capillary blood (e.g., fingertip sampling) using compatible collection tubes.
 Samples remain stable for processing under established protocols, enabling flexible logistics across diverse clinical settings.